CONSULTANT PLASTIC SURGEON

 Step 3 – Mucosal lining separation

 The nasal mucosal lining, the membrane that covers the surface of the septum, is then lifted away from the septum at one side.
-This is a critical step that is carefully performed since the lining is fragile, which may result in a tear or hole in the lining as the mucosa is lifted away from the septum.
+This is a critical step that is carefully performed because the lining is fragile, which may result in a tear or hole as the mucosa is lifted away from the septum.
 Similarly, the mucosal lining on the opposite side is lifted away from the septum.

 Step 4 – Deviated septum correction and closing the incision